Westwood House

 "Westwood House consists of a square building, from each corner of which projects a wing in the form of a parallelogram, and turreted in the style of the Chateau de Madrid, Paris, or Holland House."

 —T.R.
 Nash History of Worcester.

-Westwood House is a stately home, near Droitwich, Worcestershire, England.
+Westwood House is a stately home in the civil parish of Westwood, near Droitwich, Worcestershire, England.
 It has been subdivided into twelve self-contained apartments.
 The house has origins as an Elizabethan banqueting hall with Caroline additions and is a Grade I listed building.
 It was for several centuries the seat of the Pakington family.
 Situated west of Droitwich, it lies in the centre of its former estate, Westwood Park, which is Grade II listed in the National Register of Historic Parks and Gardens.

 With its four diagonal wings, added to the original, early-17th century house at some time later in the same century, the house's design was a precursor of the Butterfly plan which became popular in the 19th century.

 House

-Situated on a rising ground, the house greatly resembles a Norman chateau; it is built of brick with stone quoins and parapets.
+Situated on a rising ground, the house is built of red brick with stone quoins and parapets.
 The core of the house dates from about 1600 and is square and three storeys high; the saloon occupied the first floor, and was lighted by large bay windows.
 Wings project in a line from the centre of each corner of the house, and communicate, by doors on each floor, with the central building.
-At some distance from each wing, yet opposite to them, are small square towers that were once connected by walls with the main building; but the walls have been removed, or fallen, and the towers now stand alone.
+At some distance from each wing are small square towers that were once connected by walls (since removed) to the main building.

-The gatehouse is immediately in front of the house at some little distance in advance; the gate has a red brick lodge on each side of it with ornamental gables and pinnacles.
+The gatehouse is immediately in front of the house; the gate has a red brick lodge on each side of it with ornamental gables and pinnacles, and further ornamental timberwork over the gate itself.
 The gate between them is ornamented with the heraldic bearings of the family, the mullet or star of five points, and below them the garbs or wheat-sheaves.
 These bearings are also sculptured on the parapets, the wheatsheaves forming the pilasters and the mullets the balusters.
-The timber-work over the gate, with its high pointed roof and small pinnacle, is very picturesque.

-The stables and servants' offices were a short distance in the rear of the house, and the kitchen garden covers the site of the long since demolished convent.
+The stables and servants' offices were a short distance in the rear of the house, and the kitchen garden covers the site of the long-since-demolished convent.